haam-community/haam-summer-school/docs/2024/instructors.md

 <br>
 <br>

-**Kakia Anastasiadou** completed a MSc in Human molecular genetics from Imperial College London and worked for two years as a Laboratory Research Scientist, applying molecular protocols and automation to extract and sequence ancient DNA from skeletal samples.
+**Kyriaki 'Kakia' Anastasiadou** completed a MSc in Human molecular genetics from Imperial College London and worked for two years as a Laboratory Research Scientist, applying molecular protocols and automation to extract and sequence ancient DNA from skeletal samples.
 Currently she is a PhD student in ancient genomics at the Francis Crick institute, where she is generating and analysing ancient human genomic data from Britain.

 **James Fellows Yates** is an archaeology-trained biomolecular archaeologist and convert to palaeogenomics, and is recently pivoting to bioinformatics.
 He specialises in ancient metagenomics analysis, generating tools and high-throughput approaches and high-quality pipelines for validating and analysing ancient (oral) microbiomes and palaeogenomic data.